fricze/observable-gallery/koans/03-display-new-images.md

 )
 ```

 Function `of` takes one argument and return Observable that will produce this argument as its value.
 It makes it easier for us to combine existing photos wih new ones.
+If we deal with Observables everywhere it's simple to combine them, without much thinking.

 Because `newPhotos$` changes everytime user uploads some photo, we have to accumulate all uploads into one array.
 We'll do it in `allNewPhotos$` Observable, with operator `scan`.